Positive Puppy Socialization is Vital for a Happy and Relaxed Adult Dog

 As this study shows, for a vaccinated puppy the risk of developing parvovirus is low.
 For a poorly socialized puppy, the risk of developing behavior problems including aggression toward other animals or humans, anxieties and phobias, and avoidance of social interactions is high.
 By controlling interactions between healthy, vaccinated dogs, the benefit of early socialization far outweighs the risk.
 We still recommend taking precautions by having the puppy have their first set of DHPP vaccine and Bordetella vaccines at least ten days before their first class.
 Also having the puppy in the home for at least 10 days before the first class gives the family time to bond with the puppy and start building trust.
 It allows the family to monitor the puppy for any signs of illness such as coughing, sneezing, runny eyes or nose, lethargy, vomiting, diarrhea, lack of appetite or low energy.
 If the family sees any of these symptoms they should contact their veterinarian and avoid going to puppy classes until the symptoms have resolved.
 This helps keep a healthy puppy class.
 When researching a puppy class, make sure it is held in a location that can be thoroughly cleaned with disinfectants.

 Puppy Socialization is not an all or nothing project.
-The more people and experiences you can socialize and introduce puppies to, the easier it is to help shape a happy and relaxed member of society.
+The more people and experiences you can socialize and introduce puppies to the easier it is to help shape a happy and relaxed member of society.
 Just as children learn a new vocabulary by exposure, puppies can develop a vocabulary of experiences that they are comfortable with.
-Most importantly, control the experiences so they can have better vocabulary of positive experiences.
+Most importantly, control the experiences so they can have a better vocabulary of positive experiences.
 When you put the work into positive puppy socialization, the outcome will be a great, confident and relaxed family member.